eslam-mohamed-reda/HackingResources/pages/SSRF.md

-# SSRF
+---
+layout: page
+title: "SSRF"
+meta_title: "SSRF"
+subheadline: "Server side request forgery"

-SSRF - Server Side Request Forgery attacks.
+teaser: "SSRF - Server Side Request Forgery attacks.
 The ability to create requests from the vulnerable server to intra/internet.
 Using a protocol supported by available URI schemas, you can communicate with services running on other protocols.
-Here we collect the various options and examples (exploits) of such interaction.
+Here we collect the various options and examples (exploits) of such interaction."
+header:
+   image_fullwidth: ""
+permalink: "/SSRF/"
+---

 ### SSRF Resources